Why should you have homemade elderberry tincture around? Let us count the ways. Ah, elderberries.

 - There are some internet debates as to issues of elderberry extract (or tincture) further replicating one strain of flu, possibly causing it to worsen. it seems perhaps if you have an auto-immune disorder the elderberry tincture may cause the immune system into overdrive and while this is good when you are ill, it may not be good if you have a disorder.
 Let me know if you have a good source supporting or negating this.

-- Do not eat raw elderberries.
-They must be cooked or extracted or tummy aches will ensue.
+- Do not eat raw elderberries if you are wary.
+They must be cooked or extracted or tummy aches may ensue.
 So I have heard.
+Some disagree with this but it is your call.

-- Elderberries to fill the bottle halfway.
-Fresh or dried will do.
+- elderberries to fill the bottle halfway, fresh or dried

 Children may benefit from this tincture at a reduced dose (7-10) drops or be given an elderberry syrup or extraction in glycerin.
 This is what most herbal sources I have read seem to say.
 I do not have children yet, however, so this remains to be untested.
 Personally, I would not recommend administering this to children under 2.
 In regards to administering the alcohol tincture to children….your call.
 It really is minute.
 The main reason for consideration here is that alcohol is a much better solvent than glycerin or sugar water so it is more likely going to have all the components in the berry and at a stronger concentration to nurture the immune system.
 Only you know your children best!!!